How do I gather information to issue a 1099?

 Reporting 1099 information to the IRS helps ensure that everyone is appropriately reporting income earned during the year.
 Over the last few years, the IRS has increased correspondence and enforcement on businesses and individuals who have filed 1099s late, incorrectly, or failed to file them at all.
 Coupled with their heightened vigilance in these areas, the laws have enabled a significant increase in penalties for late filing and/or failing to file 1099s.

-The penalties for not submitting 1099s for the 2019 tax year are as follows:
+The penalties for not submitting 1099s for the current tax year are as follows:

 Who needs to be issued a 1099?